When to visit the vet?

 The preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of asthma in dogs focuses on avoiding triggers and minimizing environmental factors that could irritate the airways.
 This includes keeping the dog away from known allergens such as pollen or dust and avoiding exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to cigarette smoke and other air pollutants.

 A clean and well-ventilated environment can also help reduce the risk of asthma attacks.
-Regular cleaning and the use of air purifiers can help improve the air quality in the house and minimize allergens.
+Regular cleaning and the use of air purifiers can help improve indoor air quality and minimize allergens.

 Outlook on current research

 Current studies aim to better understand the genetic predispositions that lead to asthma in dogs.
 Researchers are analyzing genetic markers to find out if certain breeds are more susceptible to this disease.
 InitialInitial means beginning or at the start.
 In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. results suggest that some dog breeds, similar to allergies and other respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. diseases, may have an increased susceptibility.
-These findings could be taken into account in future breeding planning to minimize the risk of asthma in dogs.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. diseases, may have an increased predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..
+These findings could be considered in future breeding plans to minimize the risk of asthma in dogs.

-Another focus of research is on the development of new drug therapies.
+Another focus of research is the development of new drug therapies.
 While corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
 They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. and bronchodilatorsBronchodilators are medications that widen (dilate) the bronchi, thereby making breathing easier.
-They are typically used to treat respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD). are currently often used to treat asthma, scientists are looking for alternatives that have fewer side effects and are more effective in the long term.
-Research into biological therapies that specifically target the immune responses that triggerA trigger is a stimulus that elicits a specific reaction or state.
-In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. asthma is promising.
-These could enable personalized medicine for dogs in the future, similar to approaches already used in human medicine.
+They are typically used to treat respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD). are currently often used for the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. of asthma, scientists are looking for alternatives that have fewer side effects and are more effective long-term.
+Investigations into biological therapies that specifically target the immune reactions that triggerA trigger is a stimulus that elicits a specific reaction or state.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. asthma are promising.
+These could enable personalized medicine for dogs in the future, similar to approaches already existing in human medicine.

 Overall, research into asthma in dogs is a dynamic field that is constantly evolving.
-Advances in genetic research, the development of new drugs, and environmental influences are helping to improve the quality of life of dogs with asthma.
+Advances in genetic research, the development of new medications, and environmental influences contribute to improving the quality of life for dogs with asthma.
 Further breakthroughs are expected in the coming years that could revolutionize both the preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and treatment of this disease.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. of this disease.

 Frequently asked questions (FAQs)